 Nature has blessed this country with unique natural riches.
 Belize’s government is committed to preserving this endowment and leveraging its natural assets to promote the private sector growth that will ensure long-term sustainability.
 The English language makes it easy, as does the British Common Law government.
 There are less regulations and stress here than in North America.
 An increasing number of expats are putting their creativity to work to establish a niche business, whether offshore or within the country.
 Historically the economy of Belize was based upon the export of logwood, mahogany, and chicle.
-But during the 20th century the economy started to shift towards agriculture, fishing, tourism, banking, oil and small manufactured goods.
+During the 20th century, the economy started to shift towards agriculture, fishing, tourism, banking, oil, and small manufactured goods.

 As the supply of accessible timber dwindled, logging was no longer profitable as an export business in the 20th century.
 The country’s economy shifted to new sectors.
 Cane sugar became the principal export.
 It was then augmented by the expanded production of citrus, bananas, lobster, and apparel.
 Due to tax concessions offered to foreign investors, small manufacturing has also expanded.
 Now you will find soft drinks, rum, beer, furniture, plywood, boats, and clothing that are manufactured locally.

 Offshore banking and financial asset protection services are an expanding sector of Belize’s economy.
 The Belizean government has committed to personal privacy in banking, and for trusts and offshore corporations.
 This has made Belize an attractive jurisdiction for North Americans to set up trusts, bank accounts, and international business corporations.

 Another relatively new source of income for Belize is the oil industry.
 Sweet crude oil extraction and sales now account for 30% of Belize’s GDP.
 Over $500M/year is being generated.
 Some sources predict that Belize will become the Kuwait of Central America.